 In about 1640, French explorers and missionaries expanded their field of operations from the St. Lawrence River into the Great Lakes region.
 The French were intrigued by vague reports of a large tribe that lived seven days’ journey west of Lake Michigan, but it was not until 1666 that they made contact with the Illinois.
-This meeting occurred when a group of about 80 Illinois Indians traveled northward on a trading expedition to Chequamegon Bay on the southwestern shore of Lake Superior.
+This meeting occurred when about 80 Illinois Indians traveled northward on a trading expedition to Chequamegon Bay on the southwestern shore of Lake Superior.

 After the Illinois traders made additional trips to Lake Superior during the next few years, missionaries admired their calm disposition and viewed them as good candidates for conversion to Christianity.
 Father Jacques Marquette longed to establish a mission among the Illinois and began to study their language and culture.
-Marquette finally got an opportunity to visit the Illinois in 1673, when he accompanied Louis Jolliet on an expedition to explore the Mississippi River.
+Marquette finally got an opportunity to visit the Illinois in 1673 when he accompanied Louis Jolliet on an expedition to explore the Mississippi River.

-In 1680 the Iroquois killed or captured more than 700 Tamaroa near the mouth of the Illinois River.
+In 1680, the Iroquois killed or captured more than 700 Tamaroa near the mouth of the Illinois River.
 The threat of Iroquois raids subsided in the early 1700s, but new hostilities emerged with northern tribes like the Sauk & Fox, Kickapoo, Sioux, and Potawatomi.
 Pressure also came from southern tribes, including the Quapaw, Shawnee, and Chickasaw.
-Some conflicts were inspired not by the tribes themselves, but by French, British, and American forces that enlisted Indian warriors as allies.
+Some conflicts were inspired not by the tribes themselves but by French, British, and American forces that enlisted Indian warriors as allies.

-By 1778 their numbers had dramatically declined due to war and diseases.
+By 1778, their numbers had dramatically declined due to war and diseases.
 As a result, many of the Illinois people migrated to present-day eastern Kansas.